GoogleCloudPlatform/professional-services/tools/permission-discrepancy-finder/README.md

       }
     ```

-    This flag will enforce the script to do the analysis only for the given
+    This flag is optional and will enforce the script to do the analysis only
-    project ids.
+    for the given project ids.

 -   `--to_json:` The json file path to store the output.